-Calorie-wise, I was surprised to see how low many of these options were.
-I expected something like Mac & Cheese to be extremely high calorie, but a small side is only 140 calories!
+Calorie-wise, I was surprised to see how low in calories many of these options are.
+I expected something like Mac & Cheese to be extremely high calories, but a small side is only 140 calories!

-Conclusion: is KFC healthy?
+Conclusion: Is KFC healthy?

-As with any menu breakdown, there is really no definitive answer here, because “healthy” is whatever you make it out to be!
+As with any menu breakdown, there is really no definitive answer here, because “healthy” is whatever you make it out to be,

 Unfortunately, KFC only offers fried chicken, so if your goal is to eat low-calorie or low-fat, KFC may not be a great option overall for you.
 In that case, I recommend Chick-fil-A or Wendy’s, both of which offer grilled chicken options.